 The Funding Information Network's online databases and print materials in the Zondervan Library are open for public use.
 These databases require assistance from a Librarian, however, to gain access to them.
-Please ask at the Check Out desk or the Research Help desk for access.
+Please ask at the Borrow desk or Ask desk for access.

 SPINPlus is limited to those affiliated with Taylor University, specifically faculty, staff, and students.

 What Grant Funding Resources Are Available?

 Taylor University's University Advancement, Zondervan Library, and Office of Sponsored Programs desire to equip our community with the resources and tools necessary to conduct research on grants and other funding sources.

 This guide offers a range of opportunities for discovering funding for your project.

 The Foundation Center's Funding Information Network, co-sponsored by TU's University Advancement and the Zondervan Library, provides both online and print resources for finding funders, grants, and even writing the grant proposal.
 These resources are open to the public!